stringparser/parth/readme.md

 ### parth.set(path, opts)

+Set a new path.
 Chainable method.
-Set a new path so it can be set / matched

 - `path`: string or array with the path to be set.
-- `opts`: object that will override property defaults for: `sep` or `tokens`.
+- `opts`: object that will override internal regexes for `sep` or `params`.

-Any alphanumeric character starting with a colon, i.e. `:my-parameter`, qualifies as parameter.
-After it a custom regular expression can be given to match a parameter.
+Any **word** statring with a colon, i.e. `:myParameter`, qualifies as parameter.
+After it a regular expression can be given to match a parameter.
 The regular expression **must start and end with parenthesis**.

-Examples of valid regular expressions next to parameters
+Examples of input
 ```js
 parth.set('myObject.:method.:property(\\w+)');
 parth.set(':method:get|post|put|delete :page(\\w+?).data /page/:view(\\d)/some');